 Your homeowner's policy will pay for damage to your home up to the policy limits for fire damage.
 But most policies exclude damage caused by war, nuclear radiation, and other associated perils.

 It won't be covered if a homeowner sets their home on fire on purpose.
 Damage to a vacant home is also not covered, at least not if the home was vacant for more than 30 days in a row at the time of the fire.
 You can buy a “vacant homeowners insurance policy” if you want to cover a home that isn't being lived in.

 Your policy may exclude other events as well, or charge higher premiums for them, depending on where you live.
 You may be subject to certain limits if you live in an area that's at high risk for wildfires.

 You can purchase extra fire insurance above and beyond your homeowner's policy to cover damages that your standard policy does not.

 Find out if your policy pays actual cash value (ACV) or replacement cost for property that's damaged by fire.
 ACV coverage may not be enough to replace items you lost at today’s market value.
 But you might be able to add a rider to your policy to cover the replacement cost.
 This will allow you to replace your items with new ones of the same quality, but your premium will be higher.

 Actual cash value vs. replacement cost is also a big factor when it comes to rebuilding your home.
 The cost to rebuild may be much greater than the home’s actual cash value.

 Fire Insurance for Business Owners

-Most owner’s policies will also pay for additional operating expenses if you must move your business operations to a temporary location.
-It is important to keep an up-to-date inventory of business equipment and other valuable business items.
-You should also keep important documents offsite, so they are not destroyed in a fire.
+Most owner’s policies will also pay for extra operating expenses if you must move your business to a temporary location.
+Keep a current inventory of business equipment and other valuable items.
+You should also keep vital documents off-site so they're not destroyed in a fire.